Übersetzungstabelle aller englischer Strickbegriffe

 The most important basic English knitting terms

-These knitting terms appear in every English pattern; you will learn and recognize them quickly:
+These knitting terms appear in every English pattern; you'll learn and recognize them quickly:

 k knit knit

-co / bo cast on / bind off Cast on / bind off
+purl co / bo cast on / bind off

 All knitting terms in one table

-Discover all English abbreviations with translations here.
-Super clearly arranged alphabetically.
+Discover all the English knitting abbreviations with their translations here.
+Clearly organized in alphabetical order.

 border edge

-to break off / break yarn To break off / break yarn
+to break off / break yarn break yarn

 edge edge